Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: Introduction

 \subsection{Notation}

-Random variables are displayed in a sans serif, upright font (e.g., $\rv x$) and their realizations in a serif, italic font (e.g., $x$).
-Vectors are denoted by bold lowercase letters (e.g., $\RV x$ or $\V x$) and matrices by bold uppercase letters.
-Furthermore, ${\V{x}}^\T$ denotes the transpose of vector $\V x$, $\propto$ indicates equality up to a normalization factor, $f(\V x)$ denotes the \ac{pdf} and $p(\V x)$ denotes the \ac{pmf} of the, respectively, continuous and discrete random vector $\RV{x}$, $1(a)$ is defined to be $1$ if $a \rmv=\rmv 0$ and $0$ otherwise, and $\delta({x})$ denotes the Dirac delta function.
+Random variables are displayed by sans serif, upright print (e.g., $\rv x$) and their realizations by serif, italic print (e.g., $x$).
+Vectors are denoted by bold lowercase letters (e.g., $\RV x$ or $\V x$) and matrices by bold uppercase letters (e.g., $\M{A}$).
+Furthermore, ${\V{x}}^\T$ denotes the transpose of vector $\V x$, $\propto$ indicates equality up to a normalization factor, and $f(\V x)$ denotes the \ac{pdf} and $p(\V x)$ the \ac{pmf} of the, respectively, continuous and discrete random vector $\RV{x}$.
+We also use $f(\V{x})$ to denote the hybrid pdf/pmf of a mixed continuous-discrete random vector $\RV{x}$.
+Finally, $1(a)$ is defined to be $1$ if $a \rmv=\rmv 0$ and $0$ otherwise, and $\delta({x})$ denotes the Dirac delta function.